Back to home of AXA's website

 • chooses the appropriate governance framework;

-• appoints and dismisses the Chairman, any Vice-Chairman/Senior Independent Director, the Chief Executive Officer, any Deputy Chief Executive Officer, any dirigeants effectifs (executive who effectively runs the Company as required by Solvency II), and determines their respective compensation;
+• appoints and dismisses the Chairman, any Vice-Chairman/Senior Independent Director, the Chief Executive Officer, any Deputy Chief Executive Officer, (Directeur Général Délégué), any dirigeants effectifs (as defined under the Solvency II regulation;

 • convenes Shareholders’ Meetings;